 SITA may decommission PW Services at a Site either as a result of:

-operational requirements (i.e. when the link is no longer required by SITA).
-In this case SITA will give the Service Provider at least one months’ notice of its intention to cease using such link.
+operational requirements (i.e. when the PW Service at a Site is no longer required by SITA).
+In this case SITA will give the Service Provider at least one months’ notice of its intention to cease using such PW Service.

 failure by the Service Provider to achieve any Service Level Indicator or deliver on any obligation for a continuous period of 72 (seventy-two) hours from the time of detection of such failure or notification of such obligation.
 In this case, after the allotted 72 hours, SITA will give the Service Provider one days’ notice of its intention to cease using such PW Service.